 Don't let leaves wreak havoc on your lawn!
 If you take a little time now to choose the right leaf blower for your yard, you'll be able to breeze through your pesky fall maintenance in the months to come.

 In many parts of the country, ’tis the time for trees to start showing signs of crimson and gold.
 Yet while fall foliage is beautiful on the trees, it’s much less attractive when it’s littering your lawn.
 Resist the rake!
 This backbreaking chore makes you stiff and sore, then saddles you with bags full of leaves to haul away.
-This year, why not use a leaf blower to make short work of all that seasonal litter?
+This year, why not use a leaf blower to make short work of what covers your yard?
 There are a wide variety of styles and sizes of leaf blowers on the market today, ranging from light-duty handheld units to heavyweight professional-grade models.
-Read on to learn about the different types of leaf blowers and their relative strengths so you can hone in on the best blower for your lawn-care needs.
+Read on to learn about the different types and to find out why we consider the following five models the best leaf blower options for most homeowners:

 - Gasoline: Gasoline-powered leaf blowers are typically the most powerful—ideal for properties of a quarter acre or more—and come in two-cycle or four-cycle engines.
 Two-cycle engines run on a blend of oil and gasoline, and offer a good balance between power and weight; four-cycle engines run on gasoline alone but tend to be heavier than two-cycle engines and also require regular oil changes.
 Note that these models produce exhaust that contains carbon monoxide and other pollutants and therefore should always be used outdoors or in a well-ventilated space.